okbob/pspg/README.md

 pspg shares a lot of key commands with the less pager or the vi editor.

-Options can be passed within the environment variable `PSPG`, too.
+Options can also be passed within the `PSPG` environment variable.
+Configuration file is processed first.
+Options from the `PSPG` variable are processed afterwards step and command line options are processed at the end.
+One option can be processed multiple times, the last value wins.

 ## Environment variables